less_retarded_wiki

 write a public domain book and then sell physical printed books (of

-well, they create FOSS games and tools and then
+create FOSS games and tools and then sell hardware

 - You can specifically make use of the advantages of